openedx/docs.openedx.org/source/educators/migration_wip/6_set_up_course/planning_course_run_information/scheduling.rst

 start date, course team members who are enrolled in the course and who have the staff, admin, or beta tester role can see published content in the course before the course start date.
-For information about testing your course content before the course start date, see :doc:`../../15_releasing_course/beta_testing`.
+For information about testing your course content before the course start date, see :ref:`Beta_Testing`.

 .. note::
   You can set a different advertised start date for your course.
 You might do